knstmrd/musicgen/README.md

 ## Logistic Regression

-[https://github.com/knstmrd/musicgen/blob/master/music-generation-v2.ipynb](Audio generation using logistic regression) - there a lot of bugs, but since this method does not produce very good results in general, I've abandoned its development
+[Audio generation using logistic regression](https://github.com/knstmrd/musicgen/blob/master/music-generation-v2.ipynb) - there a lot of bugs, but since this method does not produce very good results in general, I've abandoned its development

 The good: